rpavlenko/CodersCamp2021-Project5-JobApp/README.md

 ### 404 Error Page

 When page cannot be found in our App user will see below view:
 &nbsp;
 ![](./src/assets/readme/404.png '404 Error page')

 ### Dark Mode

 Yes, we have dark mode:
-&nbsp;
 ![](./src/assets/readme/dark.png 'Dark')

 ## Technologies